samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 An *Instrument of the Bards* is superior to an ordinary instrument in every way.
 Seven types of these instruments exist, each named after a bard college.
 The Instruments of the Bards table lists the spells common to all instruments, as well as the spells specific to each one and its rarity.
 A creature that attempts to play the instrument without being attuned to it must succeed on a DC 15 Wisdom saving throw or take 2d4 Psychic damage.

 You can play the instrument to cast one of its spells.
-Once the instrument has been used to cast a spell, it can’t be used to cast that spell again until the next dawn.
+Once the instrument has been used to cast a spell, it can't be used to cast that spell again until the next dawn.
 The spells use your spellcasting ability and spell save DC.

 #### Instruments of the Bards